yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 The **page cache** is a caching layer on top of **pages storage**.
 If during a program run we ask to load a page more than once, then only the first time will result in a disk hit (i.e. the Operating System will read the system-call, because as the Operating System has its own page cache, it will not physically hit the disk).

 Once a running program issues a write-operation, we will mark the page as dirty.
-Committing the dirty pages via the **page cache** takes place only after the smart contract finished its running.
+Committing the dirty pages via the **page cache** takes place only after the smart contract has finished its run.
 If the smart contract fails, we discard the dirty pages.
 The **page cache** interface isn't able to access the smart-contracts code

 ![svm-pages-before][svm-pages-before]